BushraOnika/Software-Automation-Testing-project-CSE434-/README.md

 Learned how to use selenium for automated testing
 Did a project on labelHub using selenium for automated testing alone :"")

+Had uploaded the test report also might check

 Too much exhuated this semester and then a single handle project in NBM sir course hard luck hope for the best :")